cronvel/spellcast/doc/events.md

 * leaveScene (isReturn, backToMainBuffer): the book is leaving the current scene `isReturn` is true if we are returning from a gosub `backToMainBuffer` is true if the sub-scene return to the *main buffer*
-* nextList (nexts, grantedRoleIds, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of objects containing those alternatives (aka *next items*), where:
+* nextList (nexts, undecidedRoleIds, options, isUpdate): users should make a choice between multiple alternatives, `nexts` is an array of objects containing those alternatives (aka *next items*), where:
+	* id `number` the *next item* ID that should be returned by client upon selection
 	* label `string` contains the text describing the choice
 	* groupBreak `boolean` true if the item start a new group
 	* style `object` (optional) this is a CSS object to style the next element